copasi/model_replicator/tests/0021_TwinsIgnoreCompartment/README.md

-# 0003_TwinsMedium
+# 0021_TwinsIgnoreCompartment

-creates a set of two exact replicate units with a simple binding reaction each, both connected to a medium unit.
+creates a set of two exact replicate units with a simple binding reaction each, ignoring making new compartments.

 ## tests